not-tomi/Challenge_A-Teamwork_Insurezella/README.md

 - **HTML/CSS/JS**: Used for additional customization and adjustments according to the design requirements.
 - **PHP**: The primary development language for WordPress.
 Approximately 80% of web systems rely on PHP at some point, highlighting its relevance and effectiveness in web development.

+## Challenges and Solutions
+**Challenge:** Limitations in WordPress
+**Problem:** Some required functionalities and styles could not be easily achieved with WordPress and Elementor.
+Solution: I used pure HTML and CSS to overcome these limitations and gain more precise control over the design.

 ## Features